Duty of care for migrants, asylum seekers and refugees in East Sussex

 Home Office arrangements

-Voluntary organisations also work to support some of the most basic welfare needs of migrants in hotels.
+Voluntary organisations also work to support some of the most basic welfare needs of people seeking asylum.
 This can include offering clothing and footwear to people who may only have the outfit they arrived in.

 Report a concern